ksu-is/Confined-Calories/README.md

 def main():
     print("User: " + login)
     print("""
-    Welcome to the Calorie Count
+    Welcome to the Calorie Count #wasn't sure what to do about this either.

     [1] - Enter Scores
     [2] - Remove User